SchootHuang/DSC180B-Coronavirus-Wikipedia/README.md

 ##  Topic Distribution of Specific Information Outlet
 ![Image](/website-figures/PlotBySource.png)

-The two plots above are the topic distribution corresponding to  New York Times and Washington Post.
-Respectively.
-As one may observe, the Reuters is with the topic distribution that is the most similar to the combined corpus, whereas the topic distribution from New York TImes is more evenly distributed.
-This might be due to the overall corpus being made up of a large amount of Reuter’s coverage.
-In the final report, we will address this issue through random sampling strategies.
+The four plots above are the topic distribution corresponding to CNN, Washingyon Post, The Reuters and Wikipedia respectively.
+As one may observe, the Reuters and CNN is with the topic distribution that is the most similar to the combined corpus where each topic is evenly distributed, whereas for Wikipeida and Washington Post are more likely to have a dominant topic for a given period of time.

-## Trustworthiness Measurement
+## Biaseness Measurement
 ![Image](/website-figures/NormFunction.png)
 ![Image](/website-figures/TrustWorthinessResult.png)
+Here we define Biaseness as whether the topic distribution deviated from the ground truth, where the ground truth is the combined corpus of Wikipedia and media.
+Here we use two set of biaseness metric, the Wassertstein Distance and Frobenius Norm.
+In both settings, CNN is the most unbiased news outlet whereas the Wikipedia ranked the last.

 # Conclusion
+In conclusion, we found out that Traditional media is the least biased, the online media comes second and Wikipedia comes the last in the scope of wikipedia, althought the rank may vary from situation to situation.
+In the future, we will expand the temporal scope to include more articles for better analysis.